 Congressional and Public Affairs

-WASHINGTON, Sept.
-08, 2015 – Schrader Farms Meat Market, a Romulus, N.Y., establishment, is recalling approximately 20 pounds of ground beef product that may be contaminated with non-O157 Shiga toxin-producing E. coli, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, Dec.
+23, 2016 – Gold Medal Packing Inc., a Rome, N.Y. establishment, is recalling approximately 4,607 pounds of boneless veal products that may be contaminated with E. coli O26 and O45, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The products subject to recall bear the establishment number “Est. 44950” inside the USDA mark of inspection.
-These products were sold at the Schrader Farms retail store in Seneca County, New York.
+The products subject to recall bear establishment number “EST. 17965” inside the USDA mark of inspection.
+The “BONELESS VEAL” and “TBS” items were shipped to distributor locations nationwide.

-The problem was discovered during routine establishment testing, however this establishment released product into commerce prematurely (Review of Testing Results).
-FSIS and the company have received no reports of adverse reactions due to consumption of these products.
+The problem was discovered during routine sample testing.
+There have been no confirmed reports of illness or adverse reactions due to consumption of these products.

-Many clinical laboratories do not test for non-O157 Shiga toxin-producing E. coli (STEC), such as STEC O26, O103, O45, O111, O121 or O145 because it is harder to identify than STEC O157.
+Many clinical laboratories do not test for non-O157 Shiga toxin-producing E. coli (STEC), such as STEC O26 or O45, because they are harder to identify than STEC O157.
 People can become ill from STECs 2–8 days (average of 3–4 days) after consuming the organism.
-Most people infected with non-STEC E. coli develop diarrhea (often bloody), and vomiting.
+Most people infected with STEC O26 or O45 develop diarrhea (often bloody), and vomiting.
 Some illnesses last longer and can be more severe.
 Infection is usually diagnosed by testing of a stool sample.
 Vigorous rehydration and other supportive care is the usual treatment; antibiotic treatment is generally not recommended.

 Most people recover within a week, but, rarely, some develop a more severe infection.
-Hemolytic uremic syndrome (HUS) is uncommon with STEC O26, O103, O45, O111, O121 or O145 infection.
-HUS can occur in people of any age but is most common in children under 5 years old, older adults and persons with weakened immune systems.
+Hemolytic uremic syndrome (HUS) is uncommon with STEC O26 or STEC O45 infections.
+HUS can occur in people of any age but is most common in children under 5 year’s old, older adults and persons with weakened immune systems.
 It is marked by easy bruising, pallor, and decreased urine output.
-Persons who experience these symptoms should seek emergency medical care immediately
+Persons who experience these symptoms should seek emergency medical care immediately.

 FSIS and the company are concerned that some product may be frozen and in consumers' freezers.